 Marine protected areas are vital for the conservation of ocean biodiversity and maintaining healthy fisheries.
 The International Union for Conservation of Nature‘s World Parks Congress recommends protecting at least 30 percent of the global ocean.
-Currently, only about two percent of the world’s oceans are protected.
+Currently, only about three percent of the world’s oceans are fully protected.

 The Southern Ocean is the healthiest ocean on the planet, home to thriving populations of penguins, seals, whales, and weird and wonderful creatures that have adapted to its icy waters.
 The Antarctic Ocean Alliance is a global movement calling for protection of this special place in a network of no-take marine protected areas.

-In 2016, CCAMLR members made a critical first step by protecting 1.5 million square kilometres of ocean in Antarctica’s Ross Sea.
+In 2016, CCAMLR members made a critical first step by protecting 2 million square kilometres of ocean in Antarctica’s Ross Sea including nearly 500,000 square kilometres on the Ross Ice Shelf.
 Member countries are now considering additional proposals for marine protected areas for the East Antarctic and the Weddell Sea, in addition to a proposal being developed for the Antarctic Peninsula.

-For over seven years Mike worked on a range of ocean conservation related campaigns with The Pew Charitable Trusts: ending EU overfishing; large scale fully-protected marine reserves; illegal, unreported and unregulated fishing; shark conservation; and with the Pew Marine Fellows programme.
+Mike Walker is the European Coordinator for the Antarctic Ocean Alliance.
+For over seven years, Mike has worked on a range of ocean conservation related campaigns with The Pew Charitable Trusts: ending EU overfishing; large scale fully-protected marine reserves; illegal, unreported and unregulated fishing; shark conservation; and with the Pew Marine Fellows programme.
 He was a member of the core team of Pew’s campaign to support fundamental reform of the EU’s fisheries management, the Common Fisheries Policy.
 As part of the team, Mike played a leading role in the recruitment and management of a coalition of 193 organisations throughout Europe.